mhamdan91/Spine_segmentation/README.md

 - Data is loaded from disk and masks and images names are checked if they're matching.
 Only matching elements are processed. matched/unmatched number of elements is printed to the screen.
 - Data is preprocessed to make it compatible with the used model.
-    - Input images channels are extended to 3 channels.
+    - Input image channels are extended to 3.
     - Input images and masks are resized to 224x224 to match MobileNetV2 acceptable input.
 - Data is split into training and validation sets.
 - DATASET API is used to build a data iterator to be fed to the model.